-- 1. if a development application complies with all of the relevant acceptable outcomes of a code, it complies with the purpose statement of the code and therefore the code itself - 2. if a development application complies with all of the relevant performance outcomes, it complies with the purpose statement of the code, and therefore with the code itself - 3. if a development application complies with some, but not all, relevant performance outcomes, SARA will determine whether it complies with the purpose statement and therefore the code itself - 4. if SARA determines that the purpose statement of the code is complied with, the code itself is considered to be complied with and an approval (with or without relevant conditions) will be issued

-5. if a development application does not comply with the purpose statement of the code, it does not comply with the code itself and will be refused.
+- 1. if a development application complies with all of the relevant performance outcomes of a code, it complies with the purpose statement of the code, and therefore with the code itself - if a development application complies with some, but not all, relevant performance outcomes of a code, SARA will determine whether it complies with the purpose statement and therefore the code itself - 3. if SARA determines that the purpose statement of the code is complied with, the code itself is considered to be complied with and an approval (with or without relevant conditions) will be issued - 4. if a development application does not comply with the purpose statement of the code, it does not comply with the code itself and will be refused.